NTIA/WEnets/python/README.md

 ## Arguments

-`infile` is either a .wav file or a .txt file where each line specifies a suitable .wav file.
-In this second case, the listed .wav files will be processed in sequence.
+`infile` is either a .wav file or a .txt file where each line specifies the path to a suitable .wav file.
+In this second case, the listed .wav files will be processed in sequence. *NOTE:* when using a .txt file to specify which .wav files to process, the software will always process the first channel of each file.

 A suitable `.wav` file must: